Protecting you from COVID - all appointments are VIRTUAL

 Have you checked for advice on line?

-- antibiotics for eye and ear problems
+- antibiotics for eye and ear infections (when needed)

 - order your regular medication

 - an emergency supply of your regular medication even without a prescription